spring-attic/spring-xd-samples/batch-basic/README.md

         Successfully created and deployed job 'myBatchJob'

+Now execute the batch job by creating a stream that will trigger the job.

+	xd:>stream create myBatchJobStream --definition "trigger > job:myBatchJob"

+You should see a message:

+Created new stream 'myBatchJobStream'

 ## Verify the result
 The simple_example batch job reads the contents /tmp/sample.txt and outputs its result to /tmp/sample1out.txt.